-Course descriptions for the Fall 2015 University Honors (UH) classes are posted below.
+Course descriptions for the Spring 2017 University Honors (UH) classes are posted below.
 (Watch for updates!)
 Refer to WINGS Express via the WINGS portal for a complete listing of all Honors courses, including days, times, and locations.

 UH 2020-90 Decision Making (Morrisette)

 Decision making is an integral part of our daily lives, ranging from the relatively simple--shall I have Coke or coffee?--to the complex and seemingly insoluble--how can we reduce the rate of violent crime in the U.S.?
 Regardless of one's area of interest or expertise, difficult decisions must be made.
 This course provides an introduction to the concepts of decision theory, systems analysis, and rational analytic techniques of decision making, as well as an exploration of non-rational theory and processes.
 Students will analyze the process and the assumptions that underlie the process from several viewpoints and disciplines: rationality, incrementalism, analytical reasoning, and complexity and chaos.
 (UH 2020 satisfies the Social Science Element in the Core curriculum.)

 UH 4000-03 Strategic Communication (R. Leonard)